Ti-i-jana/FileIntegrityAnalyzer/README.md

 ## AuthService
 This helper class handles authentication with Microsoft Graph.
 It does so by using Device Code Flow which shows a code  in the console for login.
 It returns a ready to use GraphServiceClient for calling Microsoft Graph APIs.

+## Uploader
+The Uploader class handles uploading files to a specified folder in the authenticated user's OneDrive.
+It also handles the creation of the folder if it doesn't exist.

+### Key methods:

+#### InitializeMyDriveAsync()
+Gets the signed-in user’s OneDrive ID and stores it for use in other calls.

+#### CreateFolderAsync(string folderName)
+Checks if the folder exists in the user’s OneDrive root.
+If it doesn’t exist, creates the folder.

+#### UploadFileAsync(string filePath, string folderName)
+Ensures the destination folder exists.
+Uploads the file to the specified folder.
+Logs time taken to upload and any errors.